The Gauge visualization displays the most recent value for a time series in a gauge.

-- Value is: Enter the value at which the gauge should appear in the selected color.
+- Minimum: Enter the minimum value at which the gauge should appear in the selected color.
 Choose a color from the dropdown menu next to the value.

 Gauge visualizations are useful for showing the current value of a metric and displaying where it falls within a spectrum.

 The following example queries sensor data that tracks the pressure of steam pipes in a facility and displays it as a gauge.